 A person with schizoid personality disorder often feels uncomfortable when they have to relate to others.

-It affects fewer than 1 percent of the population.
+It affects fewer than

 Others may see the person as aloof, detached, cold, or as a “loner.”